Aluminum (spelled “aluminium” outside of the United States and Canada), is a highly recyclable metal that is widely recycled across much of the world.

 In order for the molten aluminum to be turned into ingots it must first flow downhill into a large holding furnace.
 This furnace is then tipped on its side in order so the molten aluminum can be poured into ingot molds set into the ground.

-It takes just three and a half hours for a 32.8 ft (10 meter) long ingot to set.
+It takes just two and a half hours for a 32.8 ft (10 meter) long ingot to set.
 Weighing 29.8 tons (27 metric tonnes), each ingot can contain upwards of 1.5 million aluminum cans.

 After an ingot has been lifted out of its mold it is transported by truck to a rolling mill, in which it is heated in a furnace to 995°F (525°C).
 While this temperature is approximately 225°F below aluminum’s melting point, it is hot enough to relax the bonds between the aluminum atoms within the ingot.
 The ingot is then passed between a series of rollers that progressively roll the aluminum ingot thinner and thinner, much as you may have done while making fresh pasta, until the ingot becomes a sheet of aluminum approximately 0.1” (0.25mm) thick.
 At this point the aluminum sheet is rolled into a reel approximately 1,000 times its original length.
 This aluminum sheet is now ready to be reused.

 According to the Environmental Protection Agency (EPA), the largest source of aluminum scrap in municipal solid waste collection is aluminum cans and other packaging, including aluminum foil.
 Of this, the majority of it is recycled back into aluminum cans.